assembl/assembl/doc/backups.rst

 Backups
 =======

-Scripts are included to user Borg Backup (en encrypting, deduplicating archiver)
+Scripts are included to use Borg Backup (en encrypting, deduplicating archiver)

-These instructions are for Ubuntu, but Borg is cross-platform
+These instructions are for Ubuntu Linux, but Borg is cross-platform

 Installing Borg Backup
 ----------------------